-The sale of BANs and serial bonds can involve private local placement or public competitive sale, but if over \$1 million, competitive sale of bonds (not notes) is legally required at this time with few exceptions.
+The sale of BANs and serial bonds can involve private local placement or public competitive sale, but if over one million dollars, competitive sale of bonds (not notes) is legally required at this time with few exceptions.
 Unlike bonds, BANs may be sold at public competitive sale or privately placed with local banks or regional investment banking houses, regardless of the size of the issue.
 One of the roles of a financial advisor is to assist in the determination of how to sell the debt, between the legally available options.
+(This chapter is pretty dry and boring but it is useful to read it just once.)
 In case you don't, here is the executive summary:

-- A County can sell bond anticipation notes in any amount either by competitive public sale with the help of a financial advisor or by placing them with a local bank, often a bank with which you have a depository relationship.
-Get three bids if possible. - A County can sell up to one million dollars of serial bonds annually locally to a bank, often a bank with which you have a depository relationship.
-Get three bids if possible. - Any bond issue of over \$1,000,000 must be sold publicly (competitively) following detailed statutory law and state comptroller's regulations.
-Most will need a financial advisor to help you with access to this market.
+- A school district can sell bond anticipation notes in any amount either by competitive public sale with the help of a financial advisor or locally place them with a bank, often a bank with which you have a depository relationship.
+Get three bids if possible. - A school district can sell up to one million dollars of serial bonds annually locally to a bank, often a bank with which you have a depository relationship.
+Get three bids if possible. - Any bond issue of over \$1,000,000 must be sold publicly competitively following detailed statutory law and state comptroller's regulations.
+You will need a financial advisor to help you with access to this market. - A school district can sell debt for capital improvements and equipment to the Dormitory Authority of the State of New York ("DASNY" or "Dormitory Authority") at terms advantageous in connection with the amount of state building aid provided.